Shade Maps

 For more information on the way shade maps are calculated and used, click here.

 A comprehensive set of shade maps and tree maps I developed for Tel Aviv-Yafo Municipality can be accessed here.
+A similar interactive map interface for the city of Beer Sheva can be accessed here.

 More information on our work on urban shade and tree mapping can be found in the following publications: